Hot Honey Garlic Shrimp & Broccoli Stir Fry

 Looking for other ways to make shrimp?
 Try my air fryer coconut shrimp, this General Tso Shrimp Stir Fry or this San Pedro Style Shrimp!

-• Shrimp – I used a 12 oz precooked/frozen medium bag of shrimp from Aldi
+• Shrimp — I used a 12 oz bag of frozen, pre-cooked medium shrimp from Aldi for the easiest weeknight prep.
+Raw shrimp works too (just cook it through first).

-• Water – to add volume to the sauce
+• Water — adds volume to the sauce

 honey garlic shrimp